SaitejaChitti/IgniteShare/README.md

 # Blog Website using PHP

- Users can view and upload posts.
+ Users can View,Upload posts and also Like,Comment on Posts.